Roboy/autonomous_driving_src/README.md

 Follow *Usage Instructions* in provided link for first steps.

 ## Sick_Scan
 [Sick Scan](http://wiki.ros.org/sick_scan) is the ROS-package provided by the manufacturer of the LiDAR.
-Before launching the according file, it is required to set the LIDAR IP adress accordingly (i.e. 192.168.0.42).
-Alternatively you can provide the parameter as an argument with roslaunch.
+Before launching, it is required to set the LIDAR IP adress accordingly in the `launch` file (i.e. 192.168.0.42).
 ```
 roslaunch roboy_ad sick_lms_155.launch -use_binary_protocol
 ```